-- Post-inflammatory hyperpigmentation is the darkening of the skin after an inflammatoryresponse, such as acne scarring, bug bite, or other Read more about hyperpigmentation here.
+- Post-inflammatory hyperpigmentation.
+This skin condition involves the darkening of the skin after an inflammatory response, such as acne scarring, bug bite, or other disruption.

-- Melasma is the appearance of dark patches on the skin, particularly the face, due to hormonalchanges, especially during Read more about melasma here.
+- Melasma.
+Most common in pregnant women, melasma involves the appearance of dark patches on the skin, particularly the face, due to hormonal changes.

-- Vitiligo is a skin condition characterized by the absence of pigment in the skin, resulting in white patches that can take over large areas of the body.
-Read more about vitiligo here.
+- Vitiligo.
+This skin condition is most famously characterized by the absence of pigment in the skin, resulting in white patches that can take over large areas of the body.